CS477/677: Analysis of Algorithms

 Announcements

-Announcements regarding the assignments or other updates will be posted on the class web page and also sent by e-mail.
-Please check your UNR e-mail account, as this is the address I will use to contact you.
+Announcements regarding the assignments or other updates will be sent via Canvas.
+Please check the e-mail account you have on file with MyNevada, as this is the address I will use to contact you.
 If needed, implement e-mail forwarding.